 You can take it for granted that the person you're writing to hasn't time to wade through a long letter.
-If he receives a piece of correspondence that runs more than a page, or at most, two, he'll probably slip it at the bottom of his pile of incoming mail, with the thought that he'll look at it when he has more time. not amond in an interpretation and les griving seldisson
+If he receives a piece of correspondence that runs more than a page, or at most, two, he'll probably slip it at the bottom of his pile of incoming mail, with the thought that he'll look at it when he has more time.

 Don't blame him.
 You'd probably do the same.
 So, pare your letter down to essentials, eliminating every sentence that will not help the letter's recipient to help you.
-The souther southers are been seen and the southers are the so